-Stinging nettles have a flavor similar to spinach when cooked.
-They are rich in vitamins A, C, iron, potassium, manganese, and calcium.
-Young plants were harvested by Native Americans and used as a cooked plant in spring when other food plants were scarce.
-In some areas, they appear as early as January.
+This edible plant has a flavor similar to spinach when cooked, and they are well worth harvesting when you can as they are rich in vitamins A, C, iron, potassium, manganese, and calcium.
+Native Americans harvested stinging nettles and used them as a cooked plant in spring when other food plants were scarce.
+Depending on where you live, you might also find them as early as January.

 - Blood purifier and diuretic.